Do you have questions about how copyright works? Is someone infringing on your copyright?

 Copyright in New Zealand, in most situations, lasts for the lifetime of the creator plus 50 years from the end of the year in which the creator dies.

-The value of asserting your copyright rights, in addition to the protection of your brand or your business assets, is that you can assign copyright by selling it to another party and you can licence the copyright work in order to permit someone else to exercise your copyright rights for a price.
+The value of asserting your copyright rights, in addition to the protection of your brand or your business assets, is that you can assign copyright by selling it to another party and you can license the copyright work in order to permit someone else to exercise your copyright rights for a price.

 28 June, 2017 | Bret Gower